kazeburo/Apache-LogFormat-Compiler/README.md

         },
     );

-Any single letter can be used other than Apache::LogFormat::Compiler used.
+Any single letter can be used, other than those already defined by Apache::LogFormat::Compiler.
-Your sub is called with two or three arguments the content inside the `{}` from the format (block\_handlers only), PSGI environment (`$env`), and ArrayRef of the response.
-It should return the string to be logged
+Your sub is called with two or three arguments: the content inside the `{}` from the format (block\_handlers only), the PSGI environment (`$env`), and the ArrayRef of the response.
+It should return the string to be logged.

 # AUTHOR